 How do you measure risk tolerance?
 Some investment companies created risk tolerance scoring questionnaires.
 You answer some hypothetical questions and receive a score which is then mapped to a recommended asset allocation.

-For example, here are the questionnaires from Fidelity and Vanguard.
 Still, because the questions use abstract concepts like percentages, I don’t think they do a good job in communicating the risks and measuring people’s true risk tolerance.

 It occurred to me there is a good risk tolerance metric: loss-to-income ratio.
 The loss-to-income ratio (LTI) measures the potential loss of a portfolio relative to the investor’s income.
 If the investor is working, the income is the investor’s salary from his or her job.
 If the investor is retired, the income is the income needed for living expenses and taxes.

 For example, if you have a $100,000 portfolio and it drops by 30% in a bear market while your annual income is $50,000, the LTI is

 It means that you lose from your investments 0.6 years or 7.2 months worth of your income.
 If you think that’s acceptable, then the portfolio’s risk level is OK.

 I like the loss-to-income ratio better than a simple potential loss percentage because it connects the absolute size of the potential loss with the investor’s income and makes it really click.

 For instance if the same investor has a $1 million portfolio, a 30% loss means a potential loss of 6 years worth of income.
 I don’t know about you but I’m OK with losing 7 months worth of my salary but losing 6 years worth of my salary is just too much, even though the portfolio loss percentage is the same.